 1. Mobile Loans offered by Safaricom

-These loans are offered directly on Safaricom, and you don’t need another app to access them.
+They offer these loans directly on Safaricom, and you don’t need another app to access them.
 They include:

 - KCB M-Pesa